scottleechua/Ghost/scottleechua/README.md

 ```

 ## Guidelines
+- Pull changes from upstream before generating new versions of files.
-- Only make changes in `develop` branch.
+- Only make changes in `develop` branch; the `main` branch is there for reference.
 - Only make changes in `scottleechua/` folder unless absolutely necessary.

 ## Resources